-It would be nice if consolidation or refinancing caused a predictable movement in score.
+It would be nice if consolidation or refinancing caused a predictable movement in the score.
 Unfortunately, it fluctuates greatly.

-In some circumstances, a borrowers credit score can drop.
+In some circumstances, a borrower’s credit score can drop.

 The main explanation for a drop in credit score is due to age of credit.
-The longer a credit history, the better a credit score.
+The longer the credit history, the better a credit score.
 When consolidating or refinancing the old loans are paid in full.
 This means that those lines of credit are marked as closed.
 This could be bad for borrowers who don’t have any items on their credit report other than a student loan.
 If the old lines of credit, the original student loans, are closed and the new loan is the only open account, the age of credit will drop significantly.